Noor4589/Noor4589/README.md

 Hey !!
 This is Nupur Madaan

 # this user has her own code
-while no_success:
+if success == 1:
+    def achieve
+else:
     def try_again

-if dead:

-    def stop

 <!---
 Noor4589/Noor4589 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.